louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 # FLow and Congestion Control

+TODO: OB, To be detailed in the next version of this document, je ne dirais pas plus à ce stade

 TODO: find a good mechanism for Flow Control.
 There are several possibilities, like requiring receivers to send new limits to stay in the group, or assume that the limits are of XXX bytes, and increase this over time unilaterally.

 TODO: what do we detail regarding the congestion control?

 There are currently several possibilities regarding congestion control for Flexicast QUIC.
 A first idea is to maintain constant bit-rate delivery and exposing multiple flexicast flows operating at diffeent bit-rates.
 As such, if a receiver sees degradation in its communication (e.g., congestion or increased delay in the network), it may switch to a lower bit-rate flexicast flow.
 However, this idea does not solve the problem of increasing the congestion in the network.

 The other idea outlines the possibility to take into account all receiver-specific bit-rate to chose the overall bit-rate on the flexicast flow, e.g., by requiring that the flexicast flow bit-rate is the lowest bit-rate among all receivers listening to this flexicast flow.